sddchina/MDNNMD/README.md

 Reference
 ========================

 Our manuscipt titled with "A multimodal deep neural network for human breast cancer prognosis prediction by integrating multi-dimensional data" has been accepted by IEEE/ACM Transactions on Computational Biology and Bioinformatics.
-If you find DenseNet useful in your research, please consider citing:
+If you find MDNNMD useful in your research, please consider citing:

 Sun, D., Wang, M., & Li, A. (2018).
 A multimodal deep neural network for human breast cancer prognosis prediction by integrating multi-dimensional data.
 IEEE/ACM Transactions on Computational Biology and Bioinformatics.